Garbage & Recycling

 Tires

 Tires cannot be disposed of in landfills.
-Old tires can be taken to dealerships for disposal (a fee may apply).
+Old tires can be disposed of at dealerships; a fee may apply.
 The City has a “Tire Round-up” once a year, usually in September.
 Call the Service Dept. or check the website for dates.